imazen/imageflow-web/_pages/kickstarter.md

 ### Our Goal

 The problem that we are trying to fix is a huge one - it infiltrates every aspect of web browsing, and has insidious consequences for businesses and artists alike.
-Resizing images shouldn't be so complicated, but to date we have yet to come out with any open-source software that addresses both the issues of photo quality and server security.
+Resizing images shouldn't be so complicated, but to date we have yet to see open-source software that adequately addresses the issues of speed, photo quality and server security.
 Imageflow will be the software that changes that.

 ### Who would benefit from imageflow?